LSM-based Storage Techniques: A Survey: Representative LSM-based Systems

 \subsection{HBase}

-Apache HBase~\cite{hbase} is a distributed data storage system in the Hadoop ecosystem; it is modeled after Google's Bigtable~\cite{bigtable}.
+Apache HBase~\cite{hbase} is a distributed data storage system in the Hadoop ecosystem; it was modeled after Google's Bigtable design~\cite{bigtable}.
 HBase is based on a master-slave architecture.
-It partitions (either hash or range) a dataset into a set of regions, where each region is managed by an LSM-based storage engine.
+It partitions (either hash or range) a dataset into a set of regions, where each region is managed by an LSM-tree.
 HBase supports dynamic region splitting and merging to elastically manage system resources based on the given workload.
 Here we focus on the storage engine of HBase.

-HBase's LSM implementation is generally based on the basic tiering merge policy.
+HBase's LSM-tree implementation is generally based on the basic tiering merge policy.
 It supports some variations of the tiering merge policy as well, such as the exploring merge policy and the date-tiered merge policy.
 The exploring merge policy checks all mergeable component sequences and selects the one with the smallest write cost.
-The exploring merge policy is more robust than the default tiering merge policy, especially when components have irregular sizes due to loading and deletions.
+This merge policy is more robust than the basic tiering merge policy, especially when components have irregular sizes due to loading and deletions.
 Thus, it is used as the default merge policy in HBase.
 The date-tiered merge policy is designed for managing time-series data.
 It merges components based on their time ranges, instead of their sizes, so that components will be time-range-partitioned.
 This enables efficient processing of temporal queries.

-Recently, HBase has introduced a new option, called stripping, to partition a large region to improve merge efficiency.
+Recently, HBase has introduced a new feature, called stripping, to partition a large region to improve merge efficiency.
 The idea is to partition the key space so that each partition, which contains a list of components, is merged independently.
 This is similar to the design proposed by PE-files~\cite{pe-file2007}, but is different from the partitioned tiering merge policy described in \refsection{sec:lsm-basic-structure}.